Differentiability of quadratic BSDEs generated by continuous martingales: Appendix

 \subsection{A priori estimates}

-Now we assume that $M$ itself satisfies the martingale representation theorem and we consider the following BSDE
+Now we assume that $M$ itself satisfies the martingale representation theorem and we consider the following BSDE:

-where $M,q,C$ are defined as in Section 2.
-Suppose that the terminal condition $B$ is a bounded real-valued random variable, the generator $f$ satisfies assumption (H4) and that $(Y,Z)$ is a solution to \eqref{BSDE:apriori}.
-The following a priori inequality is crucial for our differentiability and representation results.
+where $M,q,C$ are defined as in Section \ref{prel}.
+Suppose that the terminal condition $B$ is a bounded real-valued random variable, the generator $f$ satisfies assumption (H4) and that $(Y,Z)$ is a solution to (\ref{BSDE:apriori}).
+The following a priori inequality is crucial for our differentiability and representation results. \begin{lemma} We assume that for every $\beta\geq1$ we have $\int_0^T \vert f(s,0,0) \vert \,dC_s \in L^\beta(\PP)$.
+Let $p>1$, then there exist constants $q \in(1, \infty)$, $c>0$ depending only on $T$, $p$ and on the BMO-norm of $K \cdot M$ such that